utxostack/utxo-stack-doc/docs/app-chain.md

 The App chain employs the same Turing-complete virtual machine (VM) based on RISC-V. This enables the execution of arbitrary complex logic and compatibility with RGB++ smart contracts.

-The App chain is compatible with the RGB++ development toolchain, theoretically allowing any language that provides a RISC-V backend to develop App chain contracts.
+The App chain contract is executed in a scripting VM based on the open source RISC-V ISA, which compatible with the RGB++ development toolchains.
+Therefore, any language with a compiler that supports the RISC-V ISA should be able to develop App chain contracts.

 ## Challenge Model